-\textbf{Multiple ML tasks scheduling:} Thanks to the innovative and diverse on-board sensors, client devices can collect various types of data.
-Besides, benefit from the enhanced multi-core computing processors, a client can participate in multiple ML model training processes simutaneously\cite{MultiFL-TMC}.
-Therefore, when performing multiple ML training tasks at one time, it is significant to determine appropriate learning architectures (i.e., FL, SL, HSFL, or HFSL) and resource scheduling schemes regarding diverse learning tasks' requirements and clients' status, to ensure the learning performance.
-This topic also offers a practical and interesting research direction.
+\textbf{Multiple ML tasks scheduling:} Thanks to the innovative on-board sensors, client devices can collect diverse data types.
+Moreover, with enhanced multi-core computing processors, a client can engage in multiple ML model training processes simultaneously\cite{MultiFL-TMC}.
+Consequently, when handling multiple ML training tasks concurrently, it is crucial to select suitable learning architectures (FL, SL, HSFL, or HFSL) and resource scheduling schemes that match the varied requirements of learning tasks and the status of clients, ensuring optimal learning performance.
+This topic also presents a practical and intriguing research direction.

-\textbf{Privacy-oblivious data sharing:} Although avoiding raw data sharing (e.g., in case of privacy disclosure) represents the basic intention of distributed ML, several clients are somehow allowed to offload training data to a trusted client in many scenarios.
-For example, clients are willing to share photos with their families and friends, rather than strangers.
-This privacy-oblivious data sharing process can involve more training data.
-For example, clients with limited power supply can offload training data to others in supporting model training.
-Besides, data sharing can also realize client dimensionality reduction in HSFL and HFSL, which thus enables better optimizations.
-To avoid high-risk privacy disclosure, data sharing strategies need to be further studied, such as measuring the relationship between privacy disclosure and the amount of shared data, establishing a reputation/credit-based evaluation system.
+\textbf{Privacy-oblivious data sharing:} While the fundamental goal of distributed ML is to avoid sharing raw data, exceptions exist where certain clients are permitted to share their training data with trusted peers.
+For instance, clients may be willing to share photos with family and friends, rather than with strangers, in a privacy-oblivious data-sharing process that can provide more training data.
+Additionally, clients with limited power supply may offload training data to others to support model training.
+Data sharing can also lead to client dimensionality reduction in HSFL and HFSL, enabling improved optimizations.
+To mitigate the risk of privacy disclosure, research is needed on data-sharing strategies, including the measurement of the relationship between privacy disclosure and the amount of shared data and the development of a reputation/credit-based evaluation system.